leonardespi/spa/docs/docs.md

 The **System for Thought and Action (SPA)** is a modular architecture for personal organization that integrates knowledge management, goal planning, and task execution.
 Unlike other systems, SPA enables the creation of new knowledge by fusing and maturing ideas that come from different life areas.

 It is designed as a functional network of components that interact both hierarchically and bidirectionally—from deep thinking to everyday action—through a continuous process of iteration.

 ---

-## Why use SPA?

-- Connects what you know with what you do.
-- Organizes ideas, experiences, and learnings into a living network.
-- Translates knowledge into concrete goals and executable tasks.
-- Helps uncover relationships between seemingly unrelated areas.
-- Designed to be adapted, iterated on, and shared.

----